 Applicants will be graduates and will be qualified teachers or other professionals working in a school setting.
 They must be able to undertake studies related to their own practice in their workplace setting.

 Applicants for admission will normally be expected to hold a relevant Honours degree with a 2:2 or above from a recognised university or body.
 In exceptional circumstances applicants without this qualification may be admitted at the discretion of the Programme Director subject to having an alternative qualification, or an approved level of experience, appropriate to the field of study.

 Months of entry

 The programme aims to help practitioners review and enhance the learning experience of all children and young people, including those with additional support needs.
-It endeavours to give experienced practitioners the time, opportunity and support to examine existing practice in the light of new knowledge and insights.
+It endeavours to give experienced practitioners the time, opportunity and support to examine existing practice in the light of new research-informed knowledge and insights.
 It also aims to enable practitioners to build upon the range of experiences and different perspectives found amongst groups of colleagues supporting pupils with additional support needs, in a variety of contexts and settings, by exposing these to sustained discussion and critical appraisal.

 Qualification and course duration